DeuxHuitHuit/jQuery-event-based-animation/README.md

 changes direction, the animation will continue towards the new value, starting from where it is currently.

 The plugin does not actually touch the DOM.
-It is your responsability to implement a proper step function for the animation you want to do.
-This makes animation on mutiple element much faster to process.
+It is your responsibility to implement a proper `step` function for the animation you want to do.
+This makes animation on multiple elements much faster to process.

 See the tests for more examples.